 Asset return procedures

-Contracts specify how inventory transfers occur and what fees apply.
-Identify:
+Your contract specifies how inventory transfers work and what fees apply.
+Before giving notice, identify:

-Request a written exit procedure from your current provider to avoid surprises.
+Request a written exit procedure from your current provider before giving notice.

 06